-Yes, it is part of the PCE packages.
+Yes, it is part of the cloud offerings.
 It is possible to have a hybrid landscape with BI dashboards stories running in SAC, traditional reporting running on SAP BusinessObjects, and leveraging universes on SAC.

 How is SAP PCE positioned with SAC?

 SAP BusinessObjects is still very strong from a scheduling and publication standpoint.
 SAC with its self-service, stories, and dashboards has its advantages too, but at the end of the day, SAP wants to help customers move SAP BusinessObjects workloads to the Cloud whether public or private.

 Are customers accessing databases in the Cloud or on-premise?